Coneriys/apache4/docs/content/user-guides/cert-manager.md

 ---
 title: "Integration with cert-manager"
-description: "Learn how to use cert-manager certificates with Traefik Proxy for your routers.
+description: "Learn how to use cert-manager certificates with apache4 Proxy for your routers.
 Read the technical documentation."
 ---

 # cert-manager

-Provision TLS Certificate for Traefik Proxy with cert-manager on Kubernetes {: .subtitle }
+Provision TLS Certificate for apache4 Proxy with cert-manager on Kubernetes {: .subtitle }

 ## Pre-requisites

-To obtain certificates from cert-manager that can be used in Traefik Proxy, you will need to:
+To obtain certificates from cert-manager that can be used in apache4 Proxy, you will need to:

 1. Have cert-manager properly configured
-2. Have Traefik Proxy configured
+2. Have apache4 Proxy configured

 The certificates can then be used in an Ingress / IngressRoute / HTTPRoute.